miracleAI-Lab/mai3-phaser-ui/README.md

 ```

 ## Configuration
-If you're using vite, you'll need to run `npm i @esbuild-plugins/node-globals-polyfill` and add the following to your config.*.mjs to enable `buffer` support:
+If you're using vite, you'll need to run `npm install @esbuild-plugins/node-globals-polyfill --save-dev` or `yarn add --dev @esbuild-plugins/node-globals-polyfill` and add the following to your config.*.mjs to enable `buffer` support:
 ```typescript
 import { NodeGlobalsPolyfillPlugin } from "@esbuild-plugins/node-globals-polyfill";